Victoria's Secret: 2006–2020

 In January 2020, L Brands chairman and CEO Lex Wexner was in talks to step down.
 Reports of widespread bullying and harassment at Victoria's Secret surfaced in February 2020.
-On February 1, 2020, The New York Times published an exposé on “the culture of misogyny” at Victoria’s Secret, which painted a picture of long-time influential executive Ed Razek’s rampant sexual misconduct.
+On February 1, 2020, The New York Times published an exposé on "the culture of misogyny" at Victoria's Secret, which painted a picture of long-time influential executive Ed Razek's rampant sexual misconduct.

 The company announced a sale in February 2020 to private equity firm Sycamore Partners for $525 million, with L Brands retaining a 45% minority stake.
-On April 22, 2020, The Wall Street Journal reported that Sycamore Partners wanted out of the deal which included exceptions for a pandemic.
+On April 22, 2020, The Wall Street Journal reported that Sycamore Partners wanted out of the deal, which included exceptions for a pandemic.
 The deal ultimately fell through.
 Wexner stepped down but maintains a role as chairman emeritus.

 In June 2020, a shareholder filed a lawsuit against the company for inaction following reports of harassment, discrimination, and retaliation at Victoria's Secret.

 Shareholders of parent company L Brands filed a complaint in the Court of Chancery of Delaware on January 14, 2021, stating that former chair Wexner, among others, created an "entrenched culture of misogyny, bullying and harassment" and was aware of abuses being committed by accused sex trafficker Jeffrey Epstein, which breached his fiduciary duty to the company, causing devaluation of the brand.
 The complaint also names Wexner's wife, Abigail, current chair, Sarah E. Nash, and former marketing officer, Ed Razek, whose "widely known misconduct" was long allowed at the company.

 2021–present

-In 2021, after the resignation of Razek as well as the sale of the company by Wexner, Victoria's Secret's new ownership and management implemented policy changes and new partnerships with a number of new spokeswomen including Megan Rapinoe, Priyanka Chopra Jonas, and Naomi Osaka.
-Wexner's parent company L Brands spun Victoria's Secret off to become an independent business (trading on the NYSE as VSCO) on August 3, 2021.
-Following this brand positioning, Victoria's Secret reported sales increase in all three completed quarters of 2021.
+In 2021, after the resignation of Razek as well as the sale of the company by Wexner, Victoria's Secret's new ownership and management implemented policy changes and new partnerships with a number of new spokeswomen, including Megan Rapinoe, Priyanka Chopra Jonas, and Naomi Osaka.
+Wexner's parent company, L Brands spun Victoria's Secret off to become an independent business (trading on the NYSE as VSCO) on August 3, 2021.
+Following this brand positioning, Victoria's Secret reported sales increases in all three completed quarters of 2021.

-Martin Waters was named CEO in 2021, replacing Stuart Burgdorfer who had served as interim CEO.
-In July 2022, Victoria’s Secret named Amy Hauk chief executive of both the Victoria’s Secret and Pink brands.
+Martin Waters was named CEO in 2021, replacing Stuart Burgdorfer, who had served as interim CEO.
+In July 2022, Victoria's Secret named Amy Hauk chief executive of both the Victoria's Secret and Pink brands.

-In November 2022, it was announced Victoria's Secret has acquired the New York-headquartered lingerie brand, Adore Me for $400 million USD.
+In November 2022, it was announced that Victoria's Secret had acquired the New York-headquartered lingerie brand, Adore Me for US$400 million.

+In May 2025, Victoria's Secret shut down its website and some store services because of a security incident.